ElFariss/TripAdvisorReviewsSraper/README.md

-# This project is for educational purposes only.
+his project is for educational purposes only.
 Use responsibly.

 # TripAdvisor Reviews Scraper